Last Updated on February 3, 2021

 Good travel blog name ideas are easy to come up with if you follow a few simple tips.
 Sadly, choosing bad travel blog names is even easier.
-This post will teach you how to avoid bad names and focus on the good ones instead.
-Doing so means you’re off to a good start and this includes several other factors which I’ll discuss later in this post.
+This post will teach you how to avoid bad names and focus on good ones instead.
+Doing so means you’re off to a good start – this includes several other factors which I’ll discuss later in this article.

-Again, bad blog names are too easy to pick and there are a lot of them out there.
+Again, bad travel blog names are too easy to pick and there are a lot of them out there.
 I’ll identify the bad ideas first, followed by the good ones.
-Once you learn the pitfalls to avoid, you’ll be able to chase down good ideas for travel blog names quickly.
+Once you learn the pitfalls to avoid, you’ll be able to chase down good suggestions for travel blog names quickly.

-As you read through this post check if your unique travel blog names are available using the free domain name search tool here.
+As you read through this article check if your unique travel blog names are available using this free domain name search tool.
 Just enter your idea and see if the domain name is taken: green means go and red means no. The best names for travel blogs aren’t all gone yet!

 Look Before You Leap!

 It’s quite easy to unintentionally choose a horrible blog name with a swear word – NOT GOOD!
-For example, two of you want to start a couples travel blog and two souls hit the road is the name you both agree on.
+For example, two of you want to start a couple travel blog and two souls hit the road is the name you both agree upon.
 Sounds good, right?
 Well… let’s take a closer look at this mess…

-If you look in the middle of www.twosoulshittheroad.com you see the word “shit” and that makes for a shitty name.
-Also, two souls hitting the road is just as bad – possibly worse.
+If you look in the middle of www.twosoulshittheroad you see the word “shit” and that makes for a shitty name.
+Also, twosoulshittingtheroad contains “shitting” which is just as bad and possibly even worse.
 However, both names are available if you really want them…

 Again, imagine how seemingly good names for travel blogs can go bad in a hurry.
 In my shitty example above souls makes perfect sense.
 Using soles also makes perfectly good sense, especially for travel.
 Imagine needing to tell people you mean one and not the other.
 See what I mean?
-These are both examples of homonyms and homophones and are best avoided at all cost.
+These are both examples of homonyms and homophones and are best avoided at all cost for travel blog names.

-My first example above hits another bad point totally overshadowed by the unfortunate swear word: the use of the word two.
-Imagine verbally sharing your blog name two souls hit the road only to constantly say “…that’s t.w.o. and NOT the numeric 2.”
+My first example of a bad blog name features another bad choice overshadowed by the unfortunate swear word: use of the word two.
+Imagine verbally sharing the name of your blog two souls hit the road only to constantly say “…that’s t-w-o and NOT the numeric 2.”
 Ditto for choosing a blog name like 2 souls hit the road.
 Spelling out numbers or using them in numeric form is cumbersome and confusing.
 Avoid it.

 Don’t Go Dashing Off

-Bad domain names are waiting around every corner… Often when name ideas for travel blogs are taken folks try to get a variation of that name by adding dashes.
+Bad domain names are waiting around every corner… When name ideas for travel blogs are already taken some folks try to get a variation of it by adding dashes.
 For example, journalofmyjourney.com may belong to someone already, but you can register journal-of-my-journey.com Don’t do this, okay?
-You know why.
-If you insist on a taken name, skip the use of dashes and see domain suffix below.
+If you insist on a taken name, skip the use of dashes and instead see domain suffix below for more information.

-Try not to get carried away with the use of too many letters and words.
-For example, www.mytravelblognameideaisthebest.com violates ALL the rules – too many letters (29), too many words (8).
-As for words, try to limit it to no more than 5, although 4 or less is ideal.
-How many letters are too much?
-Well, do you want your Twitter handle (see below) to match your domain name?
+Try not to get carried away by using too many letters and words.
+For example, www.mytravelblognameideaisthebest.com violates ALL the rules – too many letters (29) and words (8).
+For words, try to limit these to no more than 5, although less is ideal.
+How many letters are too many?
+Do you want your Twitter handle (see below) to match your domain name?
 If so, 15 is the limit.
-Beyond that, try to keep the amount of letters below 18.
+Beyond that, keep the amount of letters below 18.

-There are several reasons why good travel blog names are important beside just sounding cool or catchy (although that matters, too).
-The best travel blog names flow well, are easy to remember, remain relevant no matter where you travel or for how long, are good for Google searches and should be available on the social media handles you plan on using.
-I will go into greater detail regarding these factors and more.
+There are several reasons why travel blog names are important beside just sounding cool or catchy (although that matters, too).
+The best names flow well, are easy to remember, remain relevant no matter where you travel or for how long, are good for Google searches and should be available on social media handles.
+I’ll go into greater detail regarding these factors and more.

 Start From The Beginning

-Likely, you’ve had ideas for travel blog names in your mind already.
-Start brainstorming and write more ideas down.
+Likely, you’ve had some ideas for travel blog names in your mind already.
+Start brainstorming and write more of these ideas down.
 In fact, that idea you’ve had all along may be a winner!
 How do you know if your idea is taken?
-Simple – use the free domain checker tool and punch in all the good travel blog name ideas you can think of.
+Simple – use the free domain checker tool and punch in the best travel blog name ideas you can think of.

 Who Are You?
 What Are You?

-You are a traveler, of course.
+You’re a traveler, of course.
 Pick a name that says travel – in a figurative way.
 How about vacation veterans or go away every day?
 I like anywhere any road.
-Here are more ideas for travel blog names:
+Here are more travel blog name suggestions:

 • flying for a break • flying to get away • jet lag warrior • detour diva • move more often • perusing the planet (or pursuing the planet) • time to transit • on the lam sam • the quest is the best • ramble and scramble • roving the border •